-In a previous blog, I detailed how Clumio’s data protection platform for Amazon RDS was used in a SOC 2 audit to demonstrate that proper backup and restoration was implemented for a critical data source.
+In a previous blog, I detailed how Clumio’s data protection platform for Amazon RDS was used in a SOC 2 audit led by the AICPA to demonstrate that proper backup and restoration was implemented for a critical data source.
 In this blog, I’ll talk about the broader aspects of data protection, information security, and compliance requirements in the 2017 Trust Services Criteria that SOC 2 is based upon.

-Service Organization Control 2 (commonly referred to as SOC 2) is a report on controls for organizations that provide services to other organizations, conducted by an independent auditor.
+Service Organization Control 2 (commonly referred to as SOC 2) is a report on controls for service organizations that provide services to other organizations, conducted by an independent auditor.
 The report details how your organization implemented the 2017 TSC (Trust Services Criteria) guidance (PDF) and how effective the controls operated during the period of time covered by the report (usually 6 months or more).
 SOC 2 compliance is an indicator to customers and proves with compliance reports, that they can trust that the services performed meet a standardized set of quality controls.
 These certifications, including SOC 2, are extremely valuable in the prevention of data breaches.

 and along with a set of Common Criteria.
 Most organizations select, design, and implement controls for Security, Confidentiality, and Availability at a minimum.
 Common Criteria have to be addressed regardless of the additional criteria selected.

 Common Criteria as they relate to data protection obligations

 CC6.4 The entity restricts physical access to facilities and protected information assets (for example, data center facilities, backup media storage, and other sensitive locations) to authorized personnel to meet the entity’s objectives.